-The Cleantech Hub is Western Canada’s clean technologies innovation hub created through $1.9 million in funding from Pacific Economic Development Canada, and contributions from NSERC, UBC, and industrial partners.
+The Cleantech Centre is Western Canada’s clean technologies innovation centre created through $1.9 million in funding from Pacific Economic Development Canada, and contributions from NSERC, UBC, and industrial partners.

-The Hub is a central innovation space that catalyzes academic-industry collaborations to promote clean technologies, help Canadian companies to bring their technologies and products to domestic and international markets, and support Canada’s transition to a low-carbon economy.
+The Centre is a cutting-edge innovation space located at UBC’s Okanagan Campus.
+It fosters academic-industry collaborations to promote clean technologies, help Canadian companies to bring their technologies and products to domestic and international markets, and support Canada’s transition to a low-carbon economy.

 LEARN MORE